rougier/from-python-to-numpy/02-introduction.rst

     walk = random_walk_faster(1000)

 In fact, we've just *vectorized* our function.
-Instead of looping for picking sequential steps and add them to the current position, we fist generate all the steps at once and use the `accumulate
+Instead of looping for picking sequential steps and add them to the current position, we first generated all the steps at once and used the `accumulate
 <https://docs.python.org/3.6/library/itertools.html#itertools.accumulate>`_
 function to compute all the positions.
-We get rid of the loop and this makes things faster:
+We got rid of the loop and this makes things faster:

 .. code:: pycon